Courcelette Memorial: Location & Design

-The Courcelette Memorial sits beside the D929 (Albert-Bapaume) roadway, just south of the village of Courcelette itself.
+The Courcelette Memorial was designed by Herbert Baker and sits beside the D929 (Albert-Bapaume) roadway, just south of the village of Courcelette itself.
 The site is a small square park with gardens of hedges and a variety of maple trees.
 The choice to not have a wide variety of colours in the gardens is a conscious attempt to help the visitor focus their visit on contemplating the considerable sacrifice and cost the Canadians shouldered during the battle.

 A Y-shaped pathway leads from the entrance to stone seats at several places around the outer edge looking out at the former battlefield.
 In the centre of the park the grey granite block monument is set on a low circular flagstone terrace.